CASH FOR CLUNKERS! SAVE UP TO $2,026! | First Responders FREE Lifetime SPP Membership

 Initial Installation Costs

 The upfront cost of installing a new heating system can vary depending on the type.
-Gas systems typically involve higher initial installation costs because they require gas lines if your home isn’t already set up for natural gas.
+Gas systems typically involve higher initial installation costs because they require gas lines if your home is not already set up for natural gas.
 On the flip side, installing electric heating systems is generally more affordable.
 If your home already has an electrical system in place, an electric unit is often a straightforward addition.

 Energy Bills: Gas vs. Electric